CPI’s Energy Star Homes Incentive Program

 Your verifier can help you select an HVAC company with certified PTCS technicians or coordinate training to have your HVAC company certified.

 Build the home to Northwest ENERGY STAR Homes Certification Requirements.

-The Northwest Builder Option Package (NW BOP), outlines these requirements.
-Your Building Performance Specialist, will help you in the planning stages, and provide ongoing information on correct methods of installation and building practices.
+The Performance Path generally states these requirements.
+Your verifier, will help you in the planning stages, and provide ongoing information on correct methods of installation and building practices.
 They will ensure that complete performance testing of the HVAC system takes place, including heating, cooling and duct systems, by a Northwest ENERGY STAR Homes approved technician.

 Step 4 – Verification

-Arrange site access so the BPS can review the building components and confirm compliance.
+Arrange site access so the verifier can review the building components and confirm compliance.

-At a minimum, the BPS will need to:
+At a minimum, the verifier will need to:

 - Visually inspect the home and review any local energy code compliance documentation available